o3de/o3de.org/content/docs/learning-guide/tutorials/physx/_index.md

 ---
 linkTitle: PhysX
-title: Creating simulations with NVIDIA PhysX
+title: Creating Simulations with NVIDIA PhysX
 description: Learn to use PhysX to create simulations in Open 3D Engine (O3DE).
 ---

-Physics simulations in **Open 3D Engine (O3DE)** are created with NVIDIA's PhysX system.
+Create physics simulations in **Open 3D Engine (O3DE)** with NVIDIA's PhysX system.
 The tutorials in this section demonstrate how to use PhysX to add dynamic physics simulations in your projects.

 | Topic | Description |
 | - | - |